Skip to main content

 The first step in driving up the volume of quality leads is to carefully refine your Ideal Customer Profile (ICP).
 An ICP helps you understand who you should be targeting, so you attract the most valuable customers to your business.
 Getting clarity on your ICP enables your business to understand the total addressable market (TAM) and focuses your marketing efforts on targeting the right type of customers.

 Using the CRM's built-in RFM Analysis, you can understand who your Champions and Loyalists are.
 This is a great indicator of the types of customers you should attract.
-From here, you can start to look for patterns and similarity in their profile:
+From here, you can start to look for patterns and similarities in their profile:

 • Are they a similar size (employees/revenue)?